 When Dana was around 12 years old she told her Nanny she wanted to grow herbs, so Nanny gave her tips on how to grow some of her favorite plants – catnip, spearmint, and chamomile – and offered her a pile of reference books, saying, “Read these and one day you’ll be teaching me about herbs.”
 Nanny’s prediction more than came true – Dana now teaches MANY people about herbs.

 Dana received a Bachelor of Arts degree in English with a minor in Social Science from Blue Mountain College.
 She is planning on going back to school to complete a master’s degree in Counseling within the next five years.

 Dana says, “Jack is so supportive of everything, encouraging of whatever I want to do.
 Before, people would tell me no and I would just stop – he was so laid back and grounded that I felt safe enough to explore who I was – he was a loving container for my self exploration – my home base.”
-They have been together for over 12 years and have two cat fur babies – Willoughby and Sister.
+They have been together since 2003, and they share two beautiful grown children and a daughter-in-law.

 Tumbleweed: Can I just say I love your stories–especially how you met Jack and your Nanny’s infamous teas.
 It seems like you are a woman who knows what she wants and isn’t afraid to get it.
 Tell us how you started on your path to your current work.